Quick overview: How to count cards

 The difference is that in the cases where you win, you will have bet more.
 You know what I mean?
 With card counting, you can recognize such good situations beforehand.
 So then you can increase the bet.

 The risk increases that you will lose more with it.
 But you have to think of all the bets in your life as one sum.
 You're going to lose every now and then.
-But, if you always make the same (right!) decisions in the decisive situations, sooner or later you will win more than you lose with counting cards.
+But, if you always make the same (right!) decisions in the crucial situations, sooner or later you will win more than you lose with counting cards.

 The prerequisite is that you have Blackjack rules in perfection and in every situation exactly the right action out of the optimal Blackjack strategy at the ready.
 There are different systems for counting cards.
 We focus here on the Hi-Lo count.